disagr413/Data-Driven-Investment-Intelligence-Using-NIFTY-50-Market-Data-/Readme.md

 # Data-Driven Investment Intelligence Using NIFTY 50 Market Data

 **Cult Quant 2026** is an institutional-grade, end-to-end algorithmic investment platform built for the NIFTY 50 equity universe.
-It bridges the gap between raw market data and actionable portfolio decisions by combining advanced Machine Learning with Modern Portfolio Theory — a framework often called "Quantamental" investing.
+It bridges the gap between raw market data and actionable portfolio decisions by combining advanced Machine Learning with Modern Portfolio Theory, a framework often called "Quantamental" investing.

 ---